kubernetes/minikube/site/content/en/docs/commands/config.md

 ### Options inherited from parent commands

 ```
-      --add_dir_header                   If true, adds the file directory to the header of the log messages
-      --alsologtostderr                  log to standard error as well as files (no effect when -logtostderr=true)
+      --add_dir_header                   If true, adds the file directory to the header of the lo      --alsologtostderr                  log to standard error as well as files (no effect when -logtostderr=true)
   -b, --bootstrapper string              The name of the cluster bootstrapper that will set up the Kubernetes cluster. (default "kubeadm")
   -h, --help
       --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0)